Specialist in Education Degree

 The programs leading to the Specialist in Education degree are designed to provide a further specialization for instructional service and leadership personnel in fields of professional education and professional counseling.
 The degree requires completion of 27 semester hours after completion of the Master's degree.
 The programs of study are planned to achieve a distribution for the student's entire graduate program among the teaching field or area of competence, educational foundations, behavioral sciences, and electives.

-The Specialist in Education degree is offered with majors in educational leadership, business education, early childhood education, media (school library media and instructional technology), professional counseling and supervision, and special education.
+The Specialist in Education degree is offered with majors in educational leadership, early childhood education, media (school library media and instructional technology), professional counseling, and special education.

 Students seeking an Ed.S. degree should have previously completed requirements for a master's degree in the same field.
 Typically, eligibility for the level-5 certificate, based on master's-level work in the same field, must be established before admission to the Ed.S. program.
 Applicants must check with each program advisor to determine prerequisites needed for admission to the Ed.S. program.
 Courses taken prior to admission to an Ed.S. program will not count towards the hourly requirements of an Ed.S. degree program.